Controlling the Transverse Multipole Components in RF Cavity Modes using the Azimuthal Modulation Method: Example Azimuthally Modulated Cavity

 Figure~\ref{fig:BoreField} shows the multipolar contributions to the longitudinal electric field in the bore gap, normalised to the monopolar contribution at the cavity centre $\tilde{G}_0(0)$.
 We find that $\tilde{G_m}/\tilde{G}_0$ remains constant throughout the bore gap to within $<~6\%$ for $|z|<$~\qty{20}{mm}, with a notable divergence around the beam pipe intersection at $z=$~\qty{25}{mm}.
 This deviation is expected due to the mesh coarseness and the sharp corner at the beam pipe intersection.
 At the centre of the bore gap, the multipolar contributions are: $\tilde{G}_1/\tilde{G}_0$~=~\qty{0.3466}{} (corresponding to $\tilde{g}_1/\tilde{g}_0$~=~\qty{1.0471}{} using Eq.~\ref{eq:BoreRel}), $\tilde{G}_2/\tilde{G}_0$~=~\qty{0.0547}{} ($\tilde{g}_2/\tilde{g}_0$~=~\qty{1.0338}{}), $|\tilde{G}_3/\tilde{G}_0|~=$~\qty{0.0002}{}, and $|\tilde{G}_4/\tilde{G}_0|~<~$\qty{0.0001}{}.
 The bracketed values indicate that the AMM design values of $\tilde{g}_1/\tilde{g}_0 = \tilde{g}_2/\tilde{g}_0 = $~1 agree to within $<$~\qty{5}{\%}, supporting the validity of the assumption in Eq.~\ref{eq:E_Bore} that fringe fields can be neglected.

-As an additional comparison, Eq.~\ref{eq:Ez_Azi} was numerically integrated in \textsc{Mathematica}~\cite{Mathematica} using the \textsc{CST}-extracted values for the monopole, dipole, and quadrupole.
+As an additional comparison, Eq.~\ref{eq:Ez_Azi} was numerically integrated in \textsc{Mathematica}~\cite{Mathematica} using the monopole, dipole, and quadrupole components measured at the centre of the bore gap.
 The integration used 1000 steps in the $dz$-integral up to \qty{100}{mm} and 2000 in the $dk$-integral up to 5000$k_l$.

 Figure~\ref{fig:MathematicaCST} compares the longitudinal electric field profiles calculated using \textsc{Mathematica} and \textsc{CST} at different radial positions for $\theta=0$.
 Figure~\ref{subfig:EStat} shows that, there is a $<$~5~\% difference between the two results for $z<$~\qty{20}{mm} when the time-variation of the field is neglected.
 Figure~\ref{subfig:ETime} shows that including time-variation reduces this difference and, as a result, the computed $\Delta p_z$ from numerical integration, \textsc{CST} simulation, and Eq.~\ref{eq:Pz_Azi_Final} all agree to within $<1~\%$.